-The cold war era adage "optimists learn Russian, pessimists learn Chinese," no longer holds.
-China's economic ascension has turned the country into the cynosure of (international) scholars and businesses as well as of public policymakers.
-Fulfilling the criteria1 that a contender country must meet to become an economic superpower, China is now a global economic superpower along with the United States (USA) and the European Union (EU).
-In fact, as elaborated in Bergsten et al. (2009), China is the second largest national economy and the second largest exporter.2 It also has the world's largest current account surplus and foreign exchange reserves, thus being "far more deeply integrated into the world economy than either of the economic superpowers" (Bergsten et al., 2009, p.
+China is known, acknowledged and revered because of its strong economic ascension.
+In 2010, China became the second largest national economy and the second largest exporter.
+It also has the world's largest current account surplus and foreign exchange reserves, thus being "far more deeply integrated into the world economy than either of the economic superpowers" (Bergsten et al., 2009, p.
 9).